rodrigoelp/little-stories/Unlikely adventures/31-Chapter-31.md

 The Wolf had to maintain his spectral composure in front of the children.
 He had worked so hard to be respected but the elemental guardians kerfuffled over trivial matters - ***You all should behave in accordance to your old age.***

-*"Uh oh"* - said Amir as he recognised the classical phrasing of words that would lead you to appreciate the taste of your own foot.
+*"Uh oh"* - said Amir as he recognised the classical composition of words forming a phrasing that would lead you to appreciate the taste of your own foot.

 The three elemental spirits instantly stopped their chatter and gasped to the statement.